neodesys/MineDigger/README.md

 - `warn` or `warning` for logging *warning* and *critical* messages only
 - `crit` or `critical` for logging *critical* messages only

+During the game you can switch between windowed and fullscreen modes by pressing the `F11` key.

+Pressing the `ESC` key quits the game.

 --------------------------------------------------------------------------------

 Source code organization